maker-ATOM/Computer-Vision-for-Robotics/README.md

-Birds like gannets determine the time to collision adn not distance.
+Birds like gannets determine the time to collision and not distance.

+humans have telescopic visual system.